 Check out the ICELW keynote speakers from previous years!
 Select a year to see

-ICELW was pleased to have two fantastic keynote speakers for ICELW 2012: renowned keynote speaker and evidence-based training pioneer Dr. Ruth Clark, and workplace learning and communication expert Dr. Saul Carliner.
+ICELW was pleased to have two fantastic keynote speakers for ICELW 2013: Jane Hart, the noted speaker, author, consultant, and social learning expert, and Dr. Will Thalheimer, the well-known researcher and learning and performance consultant.
 More about our keynote speakers and their talks is below.

 Jane Hart's talk: Social Learning: The Changing Face of Workplace Learning

 Workplace Learning is changing!
 In her keynote, Jane Hart will explain what is taking place by drawing on evidence from her own work over the past 6 years that shows how smart workers are making use of a range of new tools to work and learn.
 Jane will also demonstrate how Learning & Development departments are responding, and re-thinking their approach to e-learning by expanding their services to support learning and performance more broadly in the workplace.
 Jane will provide some examples of these emerging new approaches to workplace learning that include new content design and performance support as well as enabling knowledge sharing and collaboration in the workflow.

 Jane Hart works with many organizations around the world providing independent advice and support on the use of social technologies for collaborative learning and working.

 She is the Founder of the Centre for Learning & Performance Technologies, as well as the Social Learning Centre,

 where she coordinates a series of online workshops and activities to support learning professionals as they explore the new world of social and collaborative learning.